Vedanta6/flask_vue/part3/README.md

-# Basic Vue.js application
+# Connecting Flask & Vue.js
-Part #2 of series 'Full-stack development on Flask & Vue.js & MongoDB'
+Part #3 of series 'Full-stack development on Flask & Vue.js & MongoDB'

-Shows the process of setting up the basic Vue.js application with demo
+Shows the process of connecting Flask back-end with Vue.js front-end

 Related to an [article] on Medium (use for installation guidance)